ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 # Manifest JSON

-Turns out github serves the `manifest.json` file one level above the root directory in the repository.
-So needed to update the relative path to reflect the location.
+Updated the `start_url` in the manifest.json file to reflect the name of the repository since it was returning `404`.
+Also had to update the favicon relative paths.